ajroura22/ajroura22/README.md

 - 👋 Hi!
 I'm @ajroura22
-- 🔭 I’m interested in cancer genetics and epigenetics.
+- 🔭 I’m interested in chemotherapy persistence, cell plasticity and cancer genetics and epigenetics.
-- 👀 I’m currently finishing my PhD studies, where I study malignant brain tumours.
-- 💻 There is a need to identify new promising targets in order to provide a better therapeutic option for these patients.
 - 🌀 I'm also fascinated by chromatin remodelling and gene regulation processes.